ralvyathaya/Ralvy-web-blog/README.md

 Simple Web Blog App

-This is a basic web blog application built using Node.js and MongoDB as part of a capstone project.
-It demonstrates the fundamental structure of a blog platform where users can create, view, edit, and delete blog posts.
+This is a basic web blog application built using the MERN stack (MongoDB, Express, React, Node.js) as part of a capstone project.
+It showcases full-stack proficiency, demonstrating the core structure of a blog platform where users can create, view, edit, and delete blog posts.
-Technologies Used

     Node.js: Backend server and application logic.
     MongoDB: Database for storing blog post data.